-Because of new options, in 2014 many Missourians will have access to quality, affordable health insurance for the first time.
+Most Americans are required to have health insurance.
+Many Missourians have access to quality, affordable health insurance.
 Health insurance helps reduce the amount you pay for medical and emergency care.
 There are three important things to look at when buying health insurance:

 - The services that each plan covers, like doctor visits and medicine.